DISCOVERY SPORTS EVENTS

 Using your personal information in this way is in our legitimate interests in responding to your enquiries and requests and we do not believe that your interests or fundamental rights override (or outbalance) our legitimate interests.

-5. Provide you with marketing information about the EEL Services (provided you have consented to this).
+5. Provide you with marketing information about the DSE Services (provided you have consented to this).

-We need to use your contact information to send you details of EEL content, competitions and surveys that may be of interest to you.
+We need to use your contact information to send you details of DSE content, competitions and surveys that may be of interest to you.

 We will ask for your consent before processing your information in this way.